 “We need artists to help explain what is happening in this country, to tell the truth and reveal the lies, to be willing to say the emperor has no clothes, to create moral indignation, to envision alternatives, to reinvent language.
 We need artists to help us come together and share our voices and build community around powerful issues concerning our roles in the world and our planet’s survival.
 Compassion must be translated into action.”

 Natasha Mayers’s work marries art and community.
 She studied sculpture but expected to teach high school social studies when she graduated from Sarah Lawrence College in 1967.
 After serving in the Peace Corps in Nigeria, she took a teaching job in Maine and began to study painting.
-A small sampling of her dozens of projects from the last 40-plus-years shows why she has been called the state’s most committed activist-artist:
+A small sampling of her dozens of projects from the last 50-plus-years shows why she has been called the state’s most committed activist-artist:

+When she is not out in the community, Mayers spends time in her home studio creating art that has been shown in numerous galleries, the Maine Jewish Museum and the Portland Museum of Art.
 In her own painting, Mayers often explores themes of peace and social justice.
 By placing images of war on Maine’s landscape in her “State of War” series, she effectively asks, How would we feel if it happened here?

 “An empathetic response,” says Mayers, “requires imagination.”